Volume: 1 to 1 1/2 quarts over stock depending on application

 Number of Bolts: 13

 PML designed this pan considering that many vehicles with the 42RLE do not have space for a large transmission pan.
 It is a tight fit but the pan has worked with many configurations of exhaust routing, frame cross members and skid plates.
-See Installations for examples.
+See Applications and Installations for more information.

 - Fins for heat dissipation